Cherreads

 Probably because I was thinking about my time with Sylphie at Ranoa, those quiet nights teaching each other magic after dinner were some of the most cherished moments of my life.

 I've come to realize that I know roundabout methods for casting magic.
 They're unorthodox, but simple enough for the boy to learn and practice.
-It would take time, a great deal of effort from both of us.
+It would take time and a great deal of effort from both of us.
 But if he endures the hardship, he'll eventually be able to cast magic.

 So the reason I lashed out at him earlier… deep down, I was scared.